sonnycruz/cmbs_toolkit/README.md

 # cmbs_toolkit

-## (A collection of functions I built to assist my everyday workflow)
+### (A collection of functions I built to assist my everyday workflow)

-This project consists of three parts.
+This project consists of the following sections...

-1. Automation tasks.
+1. Automation tasks: two functions that prepare the data files for analysis.
-2. A set of tools to work with data.
+2. CMBS Toolkit: A set of functions to load, clean and analyze data.
-3. An Exploratory Data Analysis Project which utilizes #2.
+3. EDA: A simple Exploratory Data Analysis project